It is recommended by the American Academy of Orthodontists that children have their first orthodontic consultation by

-At Epic Dentistry, we believe taking advantage of two-phase, early interceptive treatment offers our patients a host of benefits.
+At Epic Dentistry For Kids, we believe taking advantage of two-phase, early interceptive treatment offers our patients a host of benefits.
 Not only do we reduce the need for extractions or surgery later, but we can also provide straightforward treatment that is less complicated and efficient.

 The final goal of orthodontic treatment isn’t only a beautiful smile, but a smile that functions properly, as well.
 Two-phase treatment allows us to do just that.
 When scheduling an orthodontic consultation for your child, you are opening up the possibility of giving your child his or her very best smile that will last a lifetime.